-Soil Permeability
+Soil permeability

-Saturated hydraulic conductivity (permeability) is a measure of the ability of a soil to transmit water.
-From the perspective of wastewater design, the hydraulic conductivity of the least permeable (limiting) layer within 0.6 metres of the point of application of effluent is used to assign the hydraulic loading rate.
-The hydraulic conductivity is a measure of a range of soil characteristics including texture, structure and porosity.
+Soil permeability is controlled by the potential of the soil to transmit water.
+Saturated hydraulic conductivity (K{sat}) is a measure of the ability of a soil to transmit water under saturated or nearly saturated conditions.
+From the perspective of wastewater design, the saturated hydraulic conductivity of the least permeable (limiting) layer within 0.6 metres of the point of application of effluent is used to assign the hydraulic loading rate.
+Hydraulic conductivity is largely controlled by the texture and structure of the soil.